Skip to content

 What Are the Symptoms That Suggest SIBO?

-What other blogs get wrong: Many articles list bloating as the hallmark SIBO symptom, but AGA expert consensus notes that diarrhea — not bloating — actually has the strongest association with SIBO.4 If you have unexplained loose stools alongside your endo symptoms, that is an important clue worth flagging to your provider.
+Bloating is often called the hallmark SIBO symptom, but a 2020 systematic review and meta-analysis found that diarrhea — not bloating — actually has the strongest association with SIBO.
+If you have unexplained loose stools alongside your endo symptoms, that is an important clue worth flagging to your provider.

 How Is SIBO Tested?